MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.tedxmirandola.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Deep Learning, Vision and Language and AI applied to Genomics and Biomedical.
+bio: I'm a (deep) learner who loves freedom.
+Working on Deep Learning, Vision and Language and interested in applying AI to Genomics and Biomedical fields.
+Driven to inspire people. #My research interests include Deep Learning, Vision and Language and AI applied to Genomics and Biomedical.

 interests:
 - Artificial Intelligence and Deep Learning